hydephp/develop/docs/architecture-concepts/the-hydekernel.md

 Commonly, you'll use the `Hyde` facade, but you can also use Dependency Injection by type-hinting the `HydeKernel::class`, or use the `hyde()` function to get the Kernel.

-The Kernel instance is constructed in bootstrap.php, and is available globally as `$hyde`.
+The Kernel instance is constructed in `bootstrap.php`, and is available globally as `$hyde`.

 Here are some examples of how you can call methods on the Kernel.
 All methods call the same method on the same instance, so it's just a matter of preference.